sahibpreetsingh12/cazton_phi-1.5/Readme.md

 5. tester-dataset_creation_phi.ipynb - This file is used just to handle intermediatery file operatiosn and some data formatting that was required.

+## Inference and Fientuning:
+1. For public inference i have uploaded the fine-tuned model on https://huggingface.co/spaces/Sahibsingh12/cazton-phi
+2. The notebook for inference can be find here - https://www.kaggle.com/sahib12/inference-phi-1-5

+3. For Finteuning the code is present here - https://www.kaggle.com/sahib12/finetune-phi-1-5

+4. The Finetuned model is here  - https://huggingface.co/Sahibsingh12/phi-1-5-finetuned-cazton_complete

 ## Refrences :-